-With only two days in Capri, we were able to see quite a lot the island’s famous sights.
+With only two days in Capri, we were able to see many of the island’s famous sights.
 Once settled into our accommodation in Anacapri, I was happy with the decision to stay overnight instead of visiting along with all the day trippers from Sorrento and Positano.

 With two days we were able to do the following at a semi-relaxed pace:

 - Have drinks next to the very sand-less Faro Beach

 - Wander the ruins and take in the sunset at the Roman Villa of Damecuta

 - Walk the Pizzo Lungo trail with its views of the Faraglioni and the Natural Arch

 - Take the chairlift up to Mount Salaro

 - Eat lots of delicious food at restaurants in Anacapri

 Here’s how we spent our two days in Capri.

 We arrived on Capri from Positano taking the 10am ferry.
 While I wouldn’t normally write about a ferry journey, this one was a bit unique.
 As we were waiting to board the ferry, a very fit Italian man was loading the luggage.
 While not unusual, he also happened to be shirtless.
 It seemed like something out of tv ad, and I was looking around for cameras to see if it was real or not.
 Unfortunately, there’s no photo evidence but the sight will forever live in my memory!